briancribb/crap-cookie/README.md

 A cookie utility for creating, reading, adjusting and purging JavaScript cookies.

 ## Installation
 There aren't any tricks to installing this.
 You don't have to create an instance or mess with prototypes.
-As soon as the file loads, a global variable called <pre>crapCookie</pre> is defined on the window object.
+As soon as the file loads, a global variable called <code>crapCookie</code> is defined on the window object.

 ## Create
-To create a browser cookie, use the global variable <code>crapCookie</code> with an options object as it's only argument.
-The options are:\
+To bake a crap cookie, you just call a method on the new global variable like this: <code>crapCookie.create(options)</code>.
+The options object has a few properties that you should know about.
+They are:

 * <strong>key</strong>: the name of the cookie.
 It's called a key because it's part of a key/value pair.<strong>If you do not pass in a key, then this method will do absolutely nothing.</strong>
 * <strong>value</strong>: the string value that will be stored in the cookie.